briansimiyuj/doctor-appointment-app/README.md

           - Display the action label with appropriate color styling using the getActionColor function
           - Format the timestamp showing both date and time in a readable format

+        ii.
+Create Schedule History Details component and mount it on the Schedule History Card component and pass the history item as a prop
+          - Display current appointment details (date, time, doctor, consultation type)
+          - Display past appointment details (date, time, doctor, consultation type) if available

 ### Settings Context